 - Organic matter reduces the loss of surface soil due to erosions by forming granules with the soil particles.

 - Organic matters influence the color of the soil.
-Presence of organic matter in the soil gives a dark black color to soil
+Presence of organic matter in the soil gives a dark black color to the soil

 - Organic matter increases soil fertility.

 - The organic matter enhances the soil water holding capacity.

 - Organic matter binds soil particles to form aggregates; these aggregates help to maintain the porosity of soil and maintain the aeration in the soil.

 - This organic matter maintains the pH of soil

 - Organic matter reduces plasticity, cohesion, stickiness, etc., in soil.

 - During decomposition of organic matter, various organic acid and CO2 liberate in the soil which helps to reduce the alkalinity of the soil.

 - Organic matters are the storehouse of various nutrients that are essential for the growth of plants.